zeynepkarkiner/Wine-Classification/README.md

   Several classification algorithms were tested on the wine dataset.

 # About
-  This is multiclass-classification task.
+  This is a multiclass-classification task.
 Evaluations and comparisons of the classification algorithms are included in the pdf file.

 # Evaluation Metrics
     Accuracy